What is actinic keratosis?

-Actinic Keratoses are lesions that develop raised spots or plaques that result from the middle layers of the epidermis (outer layer of skin) and often show up in sun-exposed areas, such as the head, neck, trunk and extremities.
+Actinic Keratoses are characterized by the formation of raised spots or plaques, originating from the middle layers of the epidermis (outer layer of the skin).
+These lesions typically appear in sun-exposed areas, including the head, neck, trunk, and extremities.

 Are these lesions dangerous?

 Although most actinic keratosis spots do not turn into SCC, a lot of SCCs develop from pre-existing actinic keratosis spots.
-Currently, there is no reliable clinical measure to determine which actinic keratosis spots turn into SCC and which don’t.
-It is estimated that around 0.03-20% of actinic keratoses turn into SCC.
+Currently, there is no reliable clinical measure to determine which actinic keratosis spots turn into SCCs and which don't.
+It is estimated that around 0.03-20% of actinic keratoses turn into SCCs.

 What do these lesions look like?